Arch Resorts Lawsuit

 ave other high-growth cities in Collin County indicated they have a problem with this approach or asked for clarification?

 Several Collin County cities are concerned and have asked for clarification.
-See attached letter signed by ten area mayors.
+See letter below signed by ten area mayors.

 ETJ – Mayor’s Letter to Collin County Commissioners 6-1-15